KovaKreative/Albebruby-OOP/BRIEF.md

   - Property 2: Current turn.
 Starts at 0, and will increment constantly and use total (players % current turn) to determine whose turn it is.
   - Property 3: Current math question = instance of question class
   - Property 4: Player's current answer
   - Method 1: Instantiates the game.
-It will ask how many players there are, then ask each player their name, and store the player instances in an array.
+It will ask each player their name, and store the player instances in an array.
   - Method 2: Toggle turn.
 This method will cycle turns.
   - Method 3: Generate new math question and store it as own property.
   - Method 4: Retrieve the stringified math question and display it for the player.
 Prompt the player for the answer.